taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Browser-extensions**
- * [Free-personal-AI-Assistant-with-plugin](https://github.com/intelligenzaartificiale/free-personal-ai-assistant-with-plugin) - 🤗 Would you like to use GPT4 with Plugins but don't want to pay $20/month?
-This is the solution!
-With this repository you can have free clone of ChatGPT with plugin
+**Chatbots**
+ * [plotai](https://github.com/mljar/plotai) - PlotAI - Your Ultimate Plotting Assistant! 📊🤖 Use ChatGPT-3.5 to create plots in Python and Matplotlib directly in your Python script or notebook.

 **NLP**
+ * [Auto-i18n](https://github.com/linyuxuanlin/auto-i18n) - 使用 ChatGPT 自动将 Markdown 文件批量翻译为多语言 | Auto translate Markdown files to multi languages using ChatGPT
- * [GPT-RAG](https://github.com/azure/gpt-rag) - Sharing the learning along the way we been gathering to enable Azure OpenAI at scale in a secure manner.
-GPT-RAG core is a Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
+ * [chat-with-your-data-solution-accelerator](https://github.com/azure-samples/chat-with-your-data-solution-accelerator) - A Solution Accelerator for the RAG pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
+This includes most common requirements and best practices.

- * [LLMforDialogDataGenerate](https://github.com/threecolorfr/llmfordialogdatagenerate) -  Generate dialog data from documents using LLM like ChatGLM2 or ChatGPT;利用ChatGLM2,ChatGPT等大模型根据文档生成对话数据集
+**Openai**
+ * [chatgpt-history-export-to-md](https://github.com/mohamed-chs/chatgpt-history-export-to-md) - A script to effortlessly extract your entire ChatGPT data export from JSON files to nicely-formatted markdown files.

 **Others**
- * [ChatGPT-Next-Web-PRO](https://github.com/llboo/chatgpt-next-web-pro) - Input: ChatGPT-Next-Web access management background, including: key management, user authentication, public account registration/QR code login, payment management, card management, etc.
-Output: ChatGPT-Next-Web access management backend, including: key management, user authentication, public account registration/QR code login, payment management, card management, etc.
+ * [ChatGPT-AutoExpert](https://github.com/spdustin/chatgpt-autoexpert) - 🚀🧠💬 Supercharged Custom Instructions for ChatGPT (non-coding) and ChatGPT Advanced Data Analysis (coding).
+ * [muchat-aio](https://github.com/panyanyany/muchat-aio) - 团队版 ChatGPT Web 应用，多用户，免登录。适合公司、组织或小团体内部使用。Team version of ChatGPT web application- multi-user and no log-in required.
+Suitable for internal use in companies, organizations or small groups.

-_Updated on October 23, 2023_ (A total of 1139 repositories listed.)
+_Updated on October 25, 2023_ (A total of 1145 repositories listed.)

 ## Table of contents